getethos/ethos-design-system/src/components/RadioButtons/RadioButtons.md

   { value: NEXT_7_DAYS },
   { value: 'In 1 to 2 months' },
   { value: 'After 3 months' },
-];
+]

-<RadioButtonGroup
+;<RadioButtonGroup
-  name='intent-to-apply'
+  name="intent-to-apply"
-  labelCopy='When would you like to apply?' onChange={({ value }) => console.log(value)}
+  labelCopy="When would you like to apply?" onChange={({ value }) => console.log(value)}
   validator={(x) => (x === NEXT_7_DAYS ?
 'This one is invalid.' : '')}
   options={IntentOptions.map((t) => ({